single-spa/single-spa.js.org/website/versioned_docs/version-4.x/starting-from-scratch.md

 },
 ```

-## 2. Create the html file
+## 2. Create the HTML file

 Our goal in this step will be to create a __single-spa config__.
-The single-spa config file is where your applications are initialized, and an html page will request this config.
+The single-spa config file is where your applications are initialized, and an HTML page will request this config.

 You’ll want to keep your single-spa config as small as possible since it is the master controller and could easily become a maintenance bottleneck.
 You don’t want to be constantly changing both the single-spa config and the child applications.